The Hawley Gallery

 This world-renowned tool collection has been amassed since the mid 1950s by former tool retailer and champion of Sheffield’s industrial heritage, Ken Hawley, and consists of over 100,000 objects, all relating to Sheffield’s tool, cutlery manufacturing and silversmithing industry.

-The Ken Hawley Collection Trust LINK was formed in 1994 to safeguard the collection and Ken continues collecting and working with the collection - it is his life and his continuing passion.
+The Ken Hawley Collection Trust was formed in 1994 to safeguard the collection.

 This internationally important collection of over 100,000 objects includes edge tools, measuring tools, tools used for cutlery manufacture and silversmithing, plus related catalogues, photos, films and oral histories.
 It is gathered mostly from Sheffield and Yorkshire but also from Britain and the rest of the world.

 Inside the gallery there are lots of things to discover and explore including; a giant saw wall, an A-Z of Tools and exciting displays including: